aaronbloomfield/ccc/hws/arbitrage/index.md

 - You would listen for events from the DEXes to trigger the analysis -- we know how to do that from the [DAO & web3 assignment](../daoweb3/index.html) ([md](../daoweb3/index.md)) in Javascript, and the function calls are similar in web3.py.
 - You would need to consider double (or triple) trades, not just single trades.
 - They are going to use a different set of exchange functions, and different DEXes are likely to have different interfaces (and thus different ABIs); thus you would need *separate* code to interact with each individual DEX.
-- I'm guessing you would want to test your code really, really, really well if you were about to put a whole bunch of money into it.
+- I'm guessing you would want to test your code really, really, REALLY well if you were about to put a whole bunch of money into it.
 - We assumed a fixed price based on what was in the config file.
 If the USD value of the holdings was your metric, then you would need a means to get real-time prices.
 You could also use a different metric, such as how much of each currency you had in your holdings.
 - One of the big issues here is speed -- if an arbitrage opportunity does exist, and your program takes 20 seconds to figure that out, it is going to get beat by a program written in a faster language that can do it in 10 seconds.
 The difference between those would mean that the other one would get in the block before yours, and make the profit instead.
 - You would likely be making *limit* orders instead of *market* orders (meaning you place an upper bound on the exchange rate when you place an order) -- we have ignored limit orders in this course.